dansmyers/IntroToCS/Labs/3-Branches.md

 - Multiply by 3 to obtain the length in barleycorns
 - Subtract a constant, which is 22 barleycorns for men's sizes and 21 for women's

-This actually gets even more complicated
+UK shoe sizes use the same approach, but the constant is 23 barleycorns for both men and women.
+European sizes are given in *Paris points*, where each point is 2/3 of a centimeter.
+This can get even more complicated, since many manufactured shoes are sized based on the *last* &mdash the block that's used to shape the leather into the shoe's upper part.

-Write a program that can read a foot length in inches and calculate the corresponding show size.
+Write a program that can read a foot length in inches and calculate the corresponding American shoe size.
 For this problem, don't worry about rounding up to the nearest half size; just print the exact size after doing the conversion.

 This problem illustrates a new technique: using a numbered menu to select from among a fixed set of options.
 Use the following code as a starting point.
 Fill in the statements associated with each comment.
 ```